 Copy editing as a whole came very naturally to Nelson.

 “I was really born to be a copy editor, I think,” she said.
-“It’s really what my real profession was meant to be all along.”
+“It’s what my real profession was meant to be all along.”

 Her original blog — Triangle Grammar Guide — started when her then-editor, Will Sutton, suggested she start a blog for the N&O website.
 The guide was set up to help readers — more than journalists — understand why newspapers do what they do as far as grammar goes.